 Current Approved Projects

-Approved and funded projects are listed below, including location and anticipated construction start date.
+Projects that have been approved and funded are listed below, including the location and anticipated construction start date.
 It should be noted that start dates are estimates only, highly variable and subject to change, depending on, among other factors: relative priority to other projects, weather, contractor availability, and easement dedication and availability.

 |Project Location||Anticipated Construction Start|